G-Core/product-documentation/documentation/cloud/networking/create-and-manage-a-network.md

 </alert-element>

-If you’ve already created a cloud resource and want to add more networks to it, it can be done in the settings of your resource:
+If you’ve already created a cloud resource and want to add more networks to it, you can do so in the resource settings:

 1\.
 In the Gcore Customer Portal, navigate to **Cloud**.